-Malvertiers have also gained access to publisher’s inventory by cloaking their ads to fool scanning technology.
-Typically, malvertisers build an ad creative with corresponding landing pages that appears legit, which is the content the ad scanner “sees” when it looks at the ad tag.
+Malvertiers have also gained access to publishers’ inventory by cloaking their ads to fool scanning technology.
+Typically, malvertisers build an ad creative with corresponding landing pages that appear legit, which is the content the ad scanner “sees” when it looks at the ad tag.
 When in reality, the real URLs for the creative and landing page have been cloaked within the code.

-Cloaking utilizes layers of deception designed to evade creative scanning technology, which are too complicated to be routinely detected manually.
-After the last scan, the code will swap in the malicious creative with the hidden URL that will open when the user clicks as the publishers page loads.
+Cloaking utilizes layers of deception designed to evade creative scanning technology, which is too complicated to be routinely detected manually.
+After the last scan, the code will swap in the malicious creative with the hidden URL that will open when the user clicks as the publisher’s page loads.

 Cloned Sites: Deceptive Tactics